osmphp/framework/doc/95-development-basics/composer-packages.md

             "Osm\\Samples\\": "samples/"
         }
     },
-means that in `vendor/dubysa/components/src` all files are stored with `Osm` namespace prefix.
+means that in `vendor/osmphp/components/src` all files are stored with `Osm` namespace prefix.
-When some class with `Osm` namespace prefix will be used, it will be searched in `vendor/dubysa/components/src`  directory.
+When some class with `Osm` namespace prefix will be used, it will be searched in `vendor/osmphp/components/src`  directory.

-So `Osm\Core\Object_` class will be found in `vendor/dubysa/components/src/Core/Object_.php`.
+So `Osm\Core\Object_` class will be found in `vendor/osmphp/components/src/Core/Object_.php`.

 ## `composer update`
-If you want to get newest versions of composer packages open command line, switch to Dubysa project directory and run `composer update`.
+If you want to get newest versions of composer packages open command line, switch to Osm project directory and run `composer update`.

 It will check if newer version exists, download all needed files and install to project directory.
 After all packages are updated it will
 - optimize class autoload to improve loading performance
 - refresh project cache
-- run Dubysa migration
+- run Osm migration
 - run configuration
 - install NPM - Node.js package manager
 - run NPM webpack - compile JS and CSS